Striking a Balance – Annual Report 2016

-The MPCC-CFPM Working Group is an MPCC initiative to establish an ongoing forum to discuss and clarify issues regarding disclosure of Military Police information to the MPCC.
-Specifically, the MPCC would like to establish a common understanding of what categories of information may be exempt from disclosure to the MPCC (e.g. solicitor-client privilege) and how those categories are defined.
-The CFPM has agreed to this proposal and a joint working group of MPCC legal counsel and JAG advisors to CF MP Gp PS is working to resolve issues of common interest.
+Established in 2015, the MPCC-CFPM Working Group is an MPCC initiative to establish an ongoing forum to discuss and clarify issues regarding disclosure of Military Police information to the MPCC – specifically regarding what categories of information may properly be exempt from disclosure to the MPCC (e.g. solicitor-client privilege) and how those categories are defined.
+In 2016, the Working Group met on a periodic basis and, along with productive discussions between the leadership of the MPCC and the CF MP Gp, greater common understanding of the key issues has already been achieved.

 Update on MP Group Orders

-On April 1, 2011, the Canadian Forces Military Police Group was created, bringing all members of the Military Police directly involved in policing under the command of the CFPM.
-A subsequent internal review of MP Policies and Technical Procedures (MPPTP), the standing directives on MPs’ performance of public duties and functions, led to the creation of the new MP Group Orders.
+On April 1, 2011, the Canadian Forces Military Police Group was created, bringing all members of the Military Police involved in policing directly under the command of the CFPM.
+A subsequent internal review of MP Policies and Technical Procedures (MPPTP), the standing directives on MPs’ performance of policing duties and functions, led to the creation of the new MP Group Orders.

 VI - Impact on Military Policing – Case Summaries

 The following section provides summaries of selected conduct and interference cases completed by the MPCC in 2016.